 There are two reliable ways of entering Equatorial Guinea from other states abroad.
 Equatorial Guinea has two main international flight gateways.
-They are the Malabo Airport in the capital city of Malabo, and the Bata Airport.
-Malabo International Airport is served by many airlines namely; Ecuator Guineana de Aviacon (the national carrier), Iberia Airlines, Jet Air, Air France, Delta Airlines, and Swiss Airlines.
+They are the Malabo Airport in the capital city of Malabo and the Bata Airport.
+Malabo International Airport is served by many airlines namely; Ecuador Guineana de Aviation (the national carrier), Iberia Airlines, Jet Air, Air France, Delta Airlines, and Swiss Airlines.
 The airlines connect Malabo to Madrid, London, Paris-France, Atlanta, and Zurich.
-Visitors to Equatorial Guinea from Cameroon and Gabon can use major roads to travel to main land towns of the country.
+Visitors to Equatorial Guinea from Cameroon and Gabon can use major roads to travel to mainland towns of the country.
 The roads from Gabon are reliable, but those from Cameroon are slippery during the rainy season.

 The cuisine in Equatorial Guinea is a blend of the local and some foreign cuisines.
 Smoked beef, black pepper, roasted duck meat, cheese; characterize the local dishes and onion leaves.
-The western food you will find include the snacks such as pizza and several imported cuisines that include the Asian, French, and Moroccan cuisines.
+The western food you will find include snacks such as pizza and several imported cuisines that include the Asian, French, and Moroccan cuisines.
 Drinks are always available in the eateries especially at Ebebiyin where various wines are offered.

 Equatorial Guinea is a nice country to tour and even stay during holidays.
 The country offers significant tourist spots including mainland and island beaches.
-In fact, Equatorial Guinea is popular for its large number of beaches, beach side bars and restaurants, and fine beach resorts.
+Equatorial Guinea is popular for its large number of beaches, beach side bars and restaurants, and fine beach resorts.
 Visiting the capital city of Malabo is also a memorable adventure.
 Get to see the unique location of the city in Bioko Island that stands close to three inactive volcanoes.